 - 1. Geotechnical studies shall be prepared by a qualified professional.
 An environmentally critical areas report for a geologically hazardous area shall be prepared by an engineer or geologist licensed in the state of Washington, with experience analyzing geologic, hydrologic, and ground water flow systems, and who has experience preparing reports for the relevant type of hazard.
 Critical areas studies and reports on geologically hazardous areas shall be subject to independent review; - 2.
 Construction methods shall reduce or not adversely affect geologic hazards; - 3.
 Site planning should minimize disruption of existing topography and natural vegetation; - 4.
 Impervious surface coverage should be minimized; - 5.
 Disturbed areas should be replanted as soon as feasible pursuant to an approved landscape plan; - 6.
 Clearing and grading regulations as set forth by the Town shall be followed; - 7.
 Use of retaining walls that allow maintenance of existing natural slope areas are preferred over graded slopes; - 8.
 Temporary erosion and sedimentation controls, pursuant to an approved plan, shall be implemented during construction; - 9.
 Undevelopable geologic hazard areas larger than one-half acre shall be placed in a separate tract; provided, this requirement does not make the lot nonconforming; - 10.
 A monitoring program, reviewed and approved by the Town, shall be prepared for construction activities permitted in geologic hazard areas; - 11.
 Development shall not increase instability or create a hazard to the site or adjacent properties, or result in a significant increase in sedimentation or erosion; - 12.
 The development will not increase or concentrate surface water discharge or sedimentation to adjacent sites beyond pre-development conditions; - 13.
 The development will not decrease slope stability on the development site or on adjacent sites; - 14.
 Structures and improvements shall be located, and clustered if appropriate, to preserve the most critical portion of the site and its natural landforms and vegetation; - 15.
 All subdivision activity proposed in landslide and critical erosion hazard areas and associated buffers is subject to the following: - a.
-Land that is located wholly within an erosion or landslide hazard area or its buffer may not be subdivided.
+Land that is located wholly within an erosion or landslide hazard area may not be subdivided.
 Land located partially within an erosion or landslide hazard area or its buffer may be divided; provided, that each resulting lot has sufficient buildable area outside of, and will not affect, the erosion or landslide hazard and its buffer; - b.
 Access roads and utilities may be permitted within the erosion or landslide hazard area and associated buffers if the director determines based on an approved critical area report and mitigation plan that the road will not increase the risk to adjacent sites and that no other feasible alternative exists; - 16.
+Construction of trails shall meet the following criteria: - a.
+Constructed of permeable or semi-permeable materials; - b.
+Designed to minimize impact on the environmentally critical area; - c.
+Have a maximum trail surface width of five feet; - d.
+Meet all applicable requirements in Chapter 16.08. - 17.
 Prohibited Development.
-On-site sewage disposal systems, including drain fields, shall be prohibited within landslide and erosion hazard areas and related buffers; - 17.
+On-site sewage disposal systems, including drain fields, shall be prohibited within landslide and erosion hazard areas and related buffers; - 18.
 Public roads, bridges, utilities and trails shall be allowed.
 (Ord.
 09-503 § 1 (Exh.
 A(part)), 2009: Ord.
 00-387 § 1(part), 2000.
 Formerly 16.10.270)